Shelby219/pokemon_card_collector/README.md

 Click the Pokeball to generate a random pokecard!

-POKEAPI, EXPRESS JS, CSS & JAVASCRIPT.
+POKEAPI, EXPRESS JS, PUG, CSS & JAVASCRIPT.

-This random pokemon card generator is an experiment using APIs and ExpressCRUD.